opensearch-project/opensearch-py/USER_GUIDE.md

 ## Using IAM authentication with an async client

 Make sure to use `AsyncOpenSearch` with the `AsyncHttpConnection` connection class with the async `AWSV4SignerAsyncAuth` signer.
+Make sure to use `AsyncOpenSearch` with the `AsyncHttpConnection` connection class with the async `AWSV4SignerAsyncAuth` signer.

 - Requires opensearch-py[async]